owulveryck/blog/content/post/rpi-weather.md

 # To be continued...

 This blog post is quiet long, and I haven't finished my research yet.
 Indeed I think that there is enough information for the post to go live.
-I will post a part II as soon as I will have time to continue my experiments with the USB device and the rpi.
+I will post a part II as soon as I will have time to continue my experiments with the USB device and the <a type=amzn>rpi</a>.